 Find and Replace

-Find and Replace will help you fetch and replace data in the entire worksheet.
+Find and Replace will help you fetch and replace data in the entire worksheet to help in organizing and cleaning data in Excel.
 Consider the employee data example.

 Here, try to fetch an employee with the name Joe and try to rename or replace his name with John, after changing his first name.